gregoriusyuristama/gregoriusyuristama/README.md

-### Hi there 👋
+### Hello there, I'm Gregorius Yuristama ! 👋

 <!--
 **gregoriusyuristama/gregoriusyuristama** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on Apple Developer Academy @BINUS
+- 🔭 I’m currently working and learning on Apple Developer Academy @BINUS
 - 🌱 I’m currently learning Swift, Python, Java, React, Flutter
 - 📫 How to reach me: hello@gregoriusyuristama.me
 - 😄 Pronouns: He/him